 Furthermore, it is a fantastic approach to determine the asset’s variations over a specific period.
 This makes it simple to assess its performance and determine how well a particular investment performed in comparison to its pricing.

-When it comes to determining compound annual growth rate, these three processes must be taken into account.
+When it comes to determining compound annual growth rates, these three processes must be taken into account.
 All three numbers should be memorized:

 - Investment value at the start of the year.